top of page

 My study has resulted in two manuscripts to date:

-Gendered Money and Relational Work: Women's Money and Labor in Matrimonial Disputes in India explores the meaning and role of women's money in matrimonial disputes highlighting the gendered and temporal nature of relational work.
+Invisible Money and Relational Work: Women's Money and Labor in Matrimonial Disputes in India explores the meaning and role of women's money in matrimonial disputes highlighting the gendered and temporal nature of relational work.
 This article is the recipient of the SSSP Gender Division Best Student Paper Award and has also received an honorable mention for the ASA Sex and Gender Section Sally Hacker Graduate Student Paper Award.

 In addition to my dissertation, I am co-authoring an article to examine the individual and contextual effects of women’s employment on intimate partner violence in India using data from two rounds of National Family Health Survey (NFHS).